 Permitted.
 Non-resident applicants must be employed or have a practice within the Commonwealth of Pennsylvania.
 Non-resident notaries must maintain an actual physical business address in Pennsylvania rather than merely a Post Office Box in the Commonwealth.
 Non-resident notaries public must appoint the Secretary of the Commonwealth as the agent upon whom may be served any summons, subpoena, order, or other process.

 Pennsylvania Notary Bond:

 A $10,000 notary bond is required for new and renewing notaries.

 Notary Errors & Omissions Insurance:

 Optional.
-A notary public is liable to any person for damages that result from the misconduct of the notary public.
-The American Association of Notaries strongly recommend Pennsylvania notaries public insure themselves against claims of negligence through the purchase of a Notary Errors and Omissions insurance.
+A notary public is liable to any person for damages that result from his or her official misconduct.
+The American Association of Notaries strongly recommends that Pennsylvania notaries public insure themselves against claims of negligence through the purchase of Notary Errors and Omissions insurance.

-A $42 filing fee is required for new and renewal notary
+A $40 filing fee is required for new and renewal notary applications.

 Pennsylvania Notary Term:

 A notary public must file for reappointment at least two or three months prior to the expiration date of his or her commission.
 Notaries seeking reappointment must continue to meet the requirements that initial applicants must meet, including the completion of the approved three-hour course.

 Required.
 As a condition for initial appointment and reappointment, notaries public are required to complete a three-hour, preapproved notary public education course within the six months immediately preceding the application for appointment or reappointment.
 All notaries seeking reappointment have the option of more varied continuing education courses.